matthewkondrak/Predictive-Analysis-Credit-Default/README.md

 **Pre-processing Data**

-* Renaming column ‘Pay_0’ to ‘Pay_1’ for consistency with the rest of the columns; ‘default payment next month’ to ‘default_payment_result’ for easier referencing [fig.1]
+* Renaming column ‘Pay_0’ to ‘Pay_1’ for consistency with the rest of the columns; ‘default payment next month’ to ‘default_payment_result’ for easier referencing [fig. 1](#AppendixA)

-* Drop ‘ID’ column as it is not part of the modeling process [fig.1]
+* Drop ‘ID’ column as it is not part of the modeling process [fig. 1](#AppendixA)

-* Label categorical data ‘SEX’, ‘EDUCATION’, ‘MARRIAGE’ as categorical label for easier reference [fig. 2]
+* Label categorical data ‘SEX’, ‘EDUCATION’, ‘MARRIAGE’ as categorical label for easier reference [fig. 2](#AppendixA)

-* Clean ‘EDUCATION’, ‘MARRIAGE’ i.e. group low counts categories in respective columns as ‘others’ to make sure it will not impact regression accuracy [fig. 3]
+* Clean ‘EDUCATION’, ‘MARRIAGE’ i.e. group low counts categories in respective columns as ‘others’ to make sure it will not impact regression accuracy [fig. 3](#AppendixA)

 **EDA (Univariate & Multivariate Analysis)**

 *Univariate Analysis*

-* Considering ‘SEX’, ‘EUDCATION’, ‘MARRIAGE’, ‘PAY_1 through PAY_6’, ‘default_payment_result’ as categorical variables, a bar chart was created by categorizing them as a subset of the dataset to separate them with the continuous numeric variables E.g., noted that out of 30000 credit cards, 23364 were default credit cards which is 77.9% [fig. 4]
+* Considering ‘SEX’, ‘EUDCATION’, ‘MARRIAGE’, ‘PAY_1 through PAY_6’, ‘default_payment_result’ as categorical variables, a bar chart was created by categorizing them as a subset of the dataset to separate them with the continuous numeric variables E.g., noted that out of 30000 credit cards, 23364 were default credit cards which is 77.9% [fig. 4](#AppendixA)
-* Create sns.histplot and density plot for the rest of numeric variables [fig. 5]
+* Create sns.histplot and density plot for the rest of numeric variables [fig. 5](#AppendixA)

 *Multivariate Analysis*

-* Performed multivariate analysis in relation to the target variable y = ‘default_payment_result’ via visualization of bar charts, scatter plots, and box plots to investigate the relationships against numerical and categorical features [fig. 6]
+* Performed multivariate analysis in relation to the target variable y = ‘default_payment_result’ via visualization of bar charts, scatter plots, and box plots to investigate the relationships against numerical and categorical features [fig. 6](#AppendixA)

 * Hypothesis tests are performed to determine if there is a relationship between default rate and categorical variables in specifically to Sex, Marital Status, Education Level H0: There is no relationship between categorical variables and default rate H1: There is a relationship between categorical variables and default rate